doc-ti/design-criteria/README.md

 ## java-gendata
-Project can be compiled with the command: `mvn clean assembly:single`, It generates a file .jar with all the necessary dependencies to be executed (fat jar): data-generator-ds-0.0.1-dep.jar
+Project can be compiled with the command: `mvn clean compile assembly:single`

+It generates a file .jar with all the necessary dependencies to be executed (fat jar): data-generator-ds-0.0.1-dep.jar

 It has two main process to load cdr data and to load router data into kafka